-Walworth County Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV) program.Walworth County Housing Authority serves Walworth County on behalf of Wisconsin Housing and Economic Development Authority.
+Walworth County Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV) program.Walworth County Housing Authority serves Walworth County on behalf of Wisconsin Housing and Economic Development Authority.

 As of the HUDs most recent Voucher Management System report, Walworth County Housing Authority manages 338 active Housing Choice Vouchers.